It’s so fun to make your own purse and create it just how you want! Make one for yourself with this easy DIY crossbody bag-free printable pattern.

 Prewash Bag Fabric

-First, prewash your fabric to help prevent any shrinkage in future washings that would compromise the look and lay of the bag.
+First, prewash your fabric to remove chemicals and help prevent any shrinkage in future washings that would compromise the look and lay of the bag.

 Create a Paper Pattern

 Next, lay out your fabric and the pattern pieces on a cutting board or a surface that is safe to cut on.
 (Or draw out the pieces on the fabric if you are not using pattern paper.)

 Sewing your Crossbody Bag

 Leave the seam allowance across the top of both pieces free of interfacing.
-Or you can cut off later if you forget as I did!
+Or you can cut it off later if you forget, as I did!

 2 With a small strip of the purse fabric, you will create a simple cover for the bottom of the zipper that should cover the “gap” at the bottom under where the zipper closure is.

 3 On both purse fabric pieces, fold the seam allowance over to the wrong side.
 Press.

-4 Now using the lining fabric, fold the seam allowance over to the wrong side.
+4 Now, using the lining fabric, fold the seam allowance over to the wrong side.
 Press.

-Begin to Sew
+Begin to Sew – Zipper and D-rings

 5 Sew lining fabric to the UNDERSIDE of the zipper.
 (The zipper pull should be on the flip side)

-6 Now, sew the purse fabric to the TOPSIDE of the zipper.
+6 Now, sew the purse fabric to the top side of the zipper.
 (The zipper pull should be on this side)

 First, fold one side in, then fold the other side in, folding once, then twice on itself, enclosing the raw edge.
 Be careful not to make it too thick and bulky.
 Press.

-8 Pin the cording and the D-ring to the 2 sides and bottom edge of the purse.
-ONE side of the purse only.
-Baste close to the edge of the purse to secure.
-It may be easier to baste the cording first, then baste the D-rings loop next.
-Next, stitch in place.
+8 Pin the cording and the D-ring to the purse’s two sides and bottom edge.
+One side of the purse only.
+Baste close to the edge of the purse to secure it.

 9 Open the zipper up all the way.
 (This will allow you to turn the whole purse right side out later.)

-Align both purse fabric pieces right side to right side.
-Pin.
 Next, align both lining fabric pieces right side to right side.
 Pin.
 Stitch around the outer edge of the purse using your chosen seam allowance.
-Leave a 3-4 inch opening on the lining end, to be able to turn.
+Leave a 3-4 inch opening on the lining end to be able to turn.

-Trim interfacing close to the seam, in the seam allowance AND trim the seam allowances down.
+Trim interfacing close to the seam, in the seam allowance, AND trim the seam allowances down.
 This will reduce bulk and help you get a smooth finish on the outside of your bag.

-10 Trim interfacing close to the seam, within the seam allowance AND trim the seam allowances down.
+10 Trim interfacing close to the seam, within the seam allowance, AND trim the seam allowances down.

 11 Clip curves.
 Cut small V-shaped notches along all the curves of your bag.
 Be careful not to cut into the stitches or the seam allowance.